urbanjost/M_intrinsics/md7/ASSOCIATE.md

 Selected variable names are still accessible in the ASSOCIATE block.
 This is confusing and should be avoided, particular if the selectors are allocatable or pointers.
-This is similiar to variables passed as arguments to contained procedures but referenced via the argument name and the name in the surrounding scope.
+This is similar to variables passed as arguments to contained procedures but referenced via the argument name and the name in the surrounding scope.
 The behavior is ill-defined.
 Does a change to the argument take affect immediately or upon return from the